CosmWasm/docs-deprecated/docs/05-actor-model/idea.md

 This solution may feel unnatural, and it actually requires to kind of different design solutions, but it turns out working pretty good for smart contracts execution.
-In this section I will try to step by step how to reason about it, and how it maps to contract structure.
+I will try to explain how to reason about it, and how it maps to contract structure step by step.

 ## The Actor

 The most important thing in the whole model is an Actor itself.
-So who is this?
+So what is this?
 The Actor is a single instantiation of a contract, which can perform several actions.
 When actor finishes his job, he prepares a summary of it, which includes the list of things which have to be done, to complete the whole scheduled task.